jmarndt/resume-builder/README.md

 # Résumé Builder
 This utility lets you create your résumé data in a simple, plain text markdown document, and Python will take care of generating a PDF that's nicely formatted for you.
 This way, you don't have to worry about messing up page styling and formatting while trying to focus on the actual information.
 The markdown document is not traditionally formatted, but should be easy enough to follow the structure.
 Simply replace the details in the provided sample with your own!
 Be sure to retain the structure or the script will break.

+As a bonus there is also a cover letter builder as well!
+It works exactly the same as the résumé builder.

 # Installation
 You will need two dependencies for this to run properly:
 - [fpdf2](https://pypi.org/project/fpdf2/)